Om Shri GuruBhyo Namah. Jai Khyapa Parampara.

 To Her who wears a tiger skin as her garment, who holds a sword and a cleaver in her hands; and who in her left hands holds a skull-cup and a blue lotus, to You, Kālikā, I offer my salutations.Commentary

-khaḍgakarttṛkare: The sword (khaḍga) cuts through ignorance, doubt, and bondage.
-The cleaver or scythe (kartṛ) or scissors severs attachments to the world(maya) and the ego.
+khaḍgakarttṛkare: The sword cuts ignorance, doubt, and bondage.
+The cleaver severs attachment, especially attachment to the ego and its story.

 Verse 6